johnazariah/orleans-contrib-universalsilo/docs/first-create-application.md

 #### Accessing the API via Swagger

 Once the application has been stood up, you can access the WebAPI interface with your browser.
-The application stands up a Swagger endpoint out of the box, so point your browser to https://localhost:5001 or whatever port your application says it's listening on in the diagnostics.
+The application stands up a Swagger endpoint out of the box, so point your browser to https://localhost:5001/swagger/index.html or whatever port your application says it's listening on in the diagnostics.

-Once there, you will see a simple calculator service API exposed - a GET endpoint that adds two numbers.
+This will bring up the API for a simple calculator service: a GET endpoint that adds two numbers.
 Play around with it and recognize that the functionality you are seeing is from the demo Calculator grain.

 The Swagger endpoint generates a platform-agnostic description of the service, and there are several tools available to generate client-access libraries automatically from the endpoint, so exposing the endpoint enables you to create a wide variety of client applications that can interact with this service.
 [Read more here.](https://swagger.io/tools/)